What is pneumococcal disease?

 - intracranial shunts or cochlear implants.

-For children with the above medical conditions, re-vaccination is recommended at 12 months of age, and a dose of the adult vaccine is recommended at 5 years of age.
+For children with the above medical conditions a dose of the adult vaccine is recommended (although not free) at 5 years of age.
 Please discuss with your local doctor.

 Pneumococcal vaccine is recommended and available free for:

 - Aboriginal and Torres Strait Islander people aged 50 and over.
 It is also available for those aged 15-49 years who have one or more of the following medical risk factors:

 In some people at highest risk of severe disease, continuous preventive antibiotic treatment may also be recommended.

 If a person's first pneumococcal vaccination was given at the age of 65 years or older re-vaccination is recommended for people with medical conditions that predispose them to pneumococcal infection and should be given a minimum of five years later.